Cherry Tomato Pasta Sauce

 What kind of Cherry Tomatoes should you use?

-This recipe will be best with garden-fresh cherry tomatoes.
+This recipe will be best with garden-fresh cherry tomatoes and if you have heirloom cherry tomatoes that would be even better.
 But if you don’t have a garden, any flavorful cherry or grape tomatoes will give a good result.

 Can you use dried herbs in this Cherry Tomato Pasta Sauce?